Hello and welcome to STAINS™!

 Here’s the pitch!

 Enough of the subliminal sabotage.
-Today, Adventures in Menstruating has found a way to undermine this sort of feminine hygiene ad once and for all – to debunk, demystify and disempower leakage fear by turning the stain into an object of desire.
+Today, Adventures in Menstruating has found a way to undermine this sort of ad once and for all – to debunk, demystify and disempower leakage fear by turning the stain into an object of desire.

 An object of beauty.